zhz8888/phh_GSI/README.md

     arm64-ab-go-nosu
 ```

-# Conventions for commit messages:
+# Conventions for commit messages

 * `[UGLY]` Please make this patch disappear as soon as possible
 * `[master]` tag means that the commit should be dropped in a future rebase